 Because recovery from a depressive disorder is a journey, we recognize that inpatient care is only the beginning for many individuals.
 As such, our treatment teams, and especially our case workers, work with schools, community agencies, and other organizations to develop coordinated and integrated treatment and aftercare plans.
 We begin planning for discharge from day one of treatment so that our patients leave our hospital in Philadelphia into the welcoming arms of community-based support and external resources, maximizing patients’ ability to continue the progress they made in treatment.

-Belmont Behavioral Health Hospital is your choice for depression treatment when you or your loved one asks the question: what is the best depression treatment center near me?
+Belmont Behavioral Health System is your choice for depression treatment when you or your loved one asks the question: what is the best depression treatment center near me?